nymea/nymea-docs/src/pages/documentation/users/installation/app.md

 * Windows 10 or greater
 * macOS 10.13 or greater
-* Ubuntu Core 18.04 or greater
+* Ubuntu 18.04/Debian 10 or greater

 > Please note that installing the app from the downloads section will require to manually redownload to update to newer versions.
 At this point we are not providing a package for the Windows app store.

-> Alternatively, on Ubuntu and Debian GNU/Linux, the repository version can be used too.
-See below for details.

 ## Embedded devices and manual setups